Kaviyarasu24/Project/Hostel Management/README.md

 The application uses Bootstrap 3.3.7 for styling, so ensure an internet connection for CDN links or host Bootstrap locally.
 Passwords in the database should be hashed using PHP’s password_hash() function for security.
 The project can be extended with features like pagination, email notifications, or advanced reporting.

-License
-This project is for educational purposes and does not include a specific license.